Package 'MortalityLaws'

 Value

-The output is of the "availableLaws" class with the components:
+The output is of the "availableLaws" class with the following components:

 table